 OK, seriously, this is the last step before I’m finished.

 I recently discovered that you could see people who have opened an email in the last three months.
 Why is this important?
-Because in case you haven’t noticed, ConvertKit gets more expensive, the more people you have on your list.
+Because if you haven’t noticed, ConvertKit gets more expensive the more people you have on your list.

 And this is all fine and dandy if everyone on your list is opening your emails.
 But if you have people sitting on your list and not opening anything, they are costing you money and not doing you any favors.
 So you have to find a way to give them the boot.

-If you’re not sure how to get to a sequenced target, they have a great one on DripScripts called Cold email engagement.
+If you’re unsure how to reach a sequenced target, they have a great one on DripScripts called Cold email engagement.
 This sequence tries to reengage them before removing them from the list altogether.
-This sequence would help keep your email is clean so that you know the people who are actually on your list or active and ready to buy.
+This sequence would help keep your email clean so that you know the people on your list or active and ready to buy.

 Want to learn more tips about ConvertKit and email marketing hacks?
 Check out this webinar: List Building Pep Talk.
 Your Guide to your first 1,000 email subscribers.

 Those are the ConvertKit hacks I have for you today, but tell me if I’m missing something.
-Tell me your tip, and I am happy to add more to my list!
+Also, tell me your tip, and I will be happy to add more to my list!

 Convertkit now has a free plan that is free of charge for your first 1000 subscribers!
 You can sign up for the Free program here.
 Watch the video below to get an idea of what the free plan includes and how to get started with it today!